-Your heart is a muscle, and like any other muscle, it needs oxygen to work.
-This means that, like the rest of your body, the heart has to be supplied with blood from the lungs to bring oxygen and nutrients, and to carry away carbon dioxide and waste
+Your heart is a muscle.
+Like any other muscle, it needs oxygen to work.
+This means that the heart needs blood from the lungs to bring oxygen and nutrients, and to carry away carbon dioxide and waste

 Three arteries - the left, right, and circumflex coronary arteries - supply blood to the heart.